ydahal1/ydahal1/jokes.md

-1. Why did the developer go broke?
-Because he lost his domain in a bet!
+1. Why did the computer go to the doctor?
+Because it had a virus!

-2. Why was the computer cold?
-It left its Windows open!
+2. Why was the math book sad?
+Because it had too many problems!

-3. Why do programmers prefer dark mode?
-Because light attracts bugs!
+3. Why did the programmer quit his job?
+Because he didn't get arrays!

-4. Why did the hacker bring a ladder to the data center?
-Because he wanted to reach new heights in cybercrime!
+4. Why did the software engineer go broke?
+Because he lost his domain in a phishing attack!

 [
-Fri Dec 22 01:09:31 UTC 2023
+Sat Dec 23 01:07:21 UTC 2023
  ]